mayermamdouh/ATC_01210567733/server/README.md

 3. **Environment Variables for Testing**

 This project is for a coding competition.
-You can use the following environment variables to run the backend Create a `.env` file in the root directory and add:
+You can use the following environment variables to run the backend, Create a `.env` file in the root directory and add:
 ````env
 MONGO_URL = mongodb+srv://mnoshyy485:AREEBTASKK@areebtaskk.koxh5hu.mongodb.net/?retryWrites=true&w=majority&appName=AREEBTASKK